rhildred/netget/README.md

 All routers have routing tables made of networks and the gateways to reach them.
 Different routers create those routing tables in different ways.
 There are 3 basic ways:

-1. link state like Open Shortest Path First (OSPF) and
+1. Link state like Open Shortest Path First (OSPF) which discovers neighbors by the state of links to them.
-2. distance vector like Routing Information Protocol (RIPV2)
+2. Distance vector like Routing Information Protocol (RIPV2) which shares information about the number of hops and other metrics.
 3. Path state used by a Border Gateway Protocol (BGP) router that is manually configured by a network administrator to make core routing decisions.
+Border gateway protocol is an exterior gateway protocol that links autonomous systems.

+OSPF (Open Shortest Path First) and Border Gateway Protocol(BGP) are two examples of routing protocols that support multiple types of services.
+OSPF can be used on an interior or border router and BGP can be used on a border or an exterior router.

 Convergence is the state of having a complete routing table with only 1 route to each network.
 Ideally routers converge quickly to a new routing table when a node stops routing.